Events for Schools

 You could choose from these sessions:

-Journey to the Stone Age – I’ll invite your children to step back into the Stone Age as I share some of the weird and wonderful discoveries I made while researching The Wild Way Home.
+Journey to the Stone Age – I’ll invite your children to step back into the Stone Age as I share some of the weird and wonderful discoveries I made while researching my books.
 I’ll also chat about the prehistoric world as I imagined it...and the choices I made as an author.

 Wild Reading…Wild Writing – An exploration of wonders of the natural world - the animals and wildlife we love to read and write about.
 What does wildness bring to a story?
 And how can we make our own stories go wild too?